pondrejk/dizzer/chap2-carto_insight.md

 - How to map causal-like relationships, e.g. potential for causation to happen via variations of state across the area?
 - overall, the ability of dynamic maps to find these collocations and link them to causation is to be assessed, but how? :)

+As we have seen many times in history of innovation, progress is often hampered by the mental roadblock we don't even realize we have.

 ### 2.3.2 How next?
 Challenges in collaborative practice